alangpierce/tinyquery/README.md

 pipeline three times in different conditions.
 Originally, the test took about 8 minutes (and at its worst point took about an hour to run) and required some manual steps.
-After modifying the test to use tinyquery, the test now takes 2 seconds to run and is suitable for inclusion in the standard test suite that anyone can run.
+After modifying the test to use tinyquery, the test now takes 2 seconds to run and can be run as part of the regular build process (or manually by any developer) without any extra work.

 ## How to use
 tinyquery is a drop-in replacement as long as you're accessing the [BigQuery API](https://developers.google.com/bigquery/docs/developers_guide) using the [Python client library](https://developers.google.com/api-client-library/python/).

-Here's how you might set things up:
+Here's the basic setup code that you would use to get started:

     from tinyquery import tinyquery
     from tinyquery import api_client